 "Fast sampling rate" means the sampling rate for the data collection system greater than or equal to 250 Hz.
 The "fast sampling rate" applies to the dynamometer channels.

 "Slow sampling rate" means the sampling rate for the data collection system that is less than or equal to 10 Hz.
-The "fast sampling rate" applies to the dynamometer channels.Test setup
+The "fast sampling rate" applies to the dynamometer channels.

+“sampling rate” represents the number of events that are measured within 1 second.
+It is given in the unit [Hz].
+Also referred to as “sampling frequency”.

+“sampling rate” represents the number of events that are measured within 1m of distance, if it refers to distance instead of time.
+It is given in the unit [1/m].
+Also referred to as “sampling frequency”.

+“recording rate” represents the number of events that are recorded within 1 second.
+It is given in the unit [Hz].
+Also referred to as “recording frequency”.
+It is used e.g. for the storage of data in files.

+Test setup

 "Brake dynamometer" means a technical system that imposes, controls, and records the mechanical and electrical work from the brake under testing while operating with a pre-programmed test procedure.